Iran says it has made arrests over plane disaster after days of protests

 "We haven't seen the extent of the damage, but extracting the data will pose some technical challenges for the Iranian investigating team," the head of the board said.

-Tehran initially denied allegations that a missile had struck the plane shortly after it took off from the Iranian capital on Wednesday, only to reverse course on Saturday admitting that it had shot down the jet by mistake.
+Iran initially denied allegations that a missile had struck the plane shortly after it took off last Wednesday from Tehran, the capital, only to reverse course on Saturday and admit that it had shot down the jet by mistake.

-The missile was fired due to “human error” causing the “horrific crash,” Iranian President Hassan Rouhani said on Twitter Saturday.
+Iranian President Hassan Rouhani on Twitter Saturday blamed “human error” for the “horrific crash.”

-Over the weekend, the U-turn prompted Iranian protesters to take to the streets demanding that the country’s Supreme Leader Ayatollah Ali Khamenei step down.
-President Rouhani said that one person could not be held responsible for the downing of the plane and called for a special court to be set up to probe the incident.
+Over the weekend, the U-turn prompted Iranian protesters to take to the streets demanding that Supreme Leader Ayatollah Ali Khamenei step down.
+Rouhani said that one person could not be held responsible for the downing of the plane and called for a special court to investigate.

 Aniseh Bassiri Tabrizi, a research fellow at the Royal United Services Institute, a London think tank, said the way in which the government and the establishment handle the broader repercussions of the incident could be a "watershed moment for Iran."

-"The choices it makes are likely to reverberate throughout Iranian politics and society for months, or even years, to come," he wrote in an analysis piece for the BBC.
+"The choices it makes are likely to reverberate throughout Iranian politics and society for months, or even years, to come," she wrote in an analysis piece for the BBC.

-Britain, France and Germany said Tuesday that they were triggering a dispute mechanism that is part of the nuclear deal with Iran due to its failure to live up to terms of the pact.
+Britain, France and Germany said Tuesday that they were triggering a dispute mechanism that is part of the nuclear deal with Iran, citing its failure to live up to terms of the pact.

-The foreign ministers of the three nations said in a statement Tuesday that they've been "left with no choice, given Iran's actions, but to register today our concerns that Iran is not meeting its commitments."
+The foreign ministers of the three nations said in a statement that they were "left with no choice, given Iran's actions, but to register today our concerns that Iran is not meeting its commitments."

 The 2015 nuclear deal between Iran and world powers eased international sanctions on Tehran in return for limits on its nuclear program.
 President Donald Trump withdrew the United States from the agreement in May 2018 and imposed economic sanctions on the country's oil industry, as well as banking and other key sectors.

-Amin Hossein Khodadadi reported from Tehran, Saphora Smith from London, Nancy Ing from Paris, and Oksana Parafeniuk from Kiev.
-Tom Costello reported from Washington.
+Amin Hossein Khodadadi reported from Tehran, and Saphora Smith from London.
+Nancy Ing contributed from Paris, Oksana Parafeniuk from Kiev, and Tom Costello from Washington.